 What Happens When Neck Pain Persists?

 There are many reasons why patients may experience abnormal pain in the neck after surgery.
 There could be damage to nerves, muscles, or the spinal cord.
-Some bone grafts are not compatible with its new location.
+Some bone grafts are not compatible (“fail”) in their new location.
 Persistent inflammation at the site of the fusion can impede the healing process.
 All of these and many more can go wrong while the body attempts to heal itself.

 In an attempt to treat a patient’s condition, doctors will order more imaging technology and continue to observe the patient.
 The initial treatment process begins again, though some doctors jump to the corrective surgery option.
 It may be the case that an injury was missed during the initial diagnosis, which may lead to a completely different treatment plan.

 Corrective surgery is often performed arthroscopically, using tiny cameras for guidance and tools for repair.
-An individual who is not interested in more surgery may consider alternative treatments for their pain, with hopes that they can surpass the need for surgery.
+An individual who is not interested in more surgery may consider alternative treatments for their pain.

-The emerging scientific field of regenerative medicine seeks to address injury without resorting to more invasive methods.
-Using a patient’s own regenerative cells, doctors are able to pinpoint the location of an injury and inject a concentrated solution of these cells to boost the natural healing process.
+The emerging scientific field of regenerative medicine sometimes referred to as Orthobiologics, seeks to address injury without resorting to more invasive methods.
+Using a patient’s own regenerative cells and the body’s healing components, doctors can pinpoint the location of an injury and transplant a concentrated solution of these cells to boost the natural healing process.

-There are two types of regenerative therapy offered at CELLAXYS, Stem Cell Therapy and Platelet-Rich Plasma (PRP) Therapy.
+There are two types of regenerative therapy offered at CELLAXYS, autologous stem cell therapy, and platelet-rich plasma (PRP) therapy.
 Both platelets and stem cells are used in the body’s natural healing process to call to other cells and regenerate dead or damaged cells.

-These therapies have already shown promising results for many conditions.
-Spinal injuries can benefit significantly as well – regenerative therapies are capable of healing many of the structures that can become damaged along the way such as muscle, tendons, bone, and cartilage.
+These therapies have shown promising results for many conditions including spine therapies.
+Regenerative therapies are capable of healing structures such as muscle, tendons, bone, and cartilage.

 Patients faced with chronic pain may seek these treatments as an alternative to surgery, often with promising results.
 There may also be a benefit for patients who have already undergone surgery.
-By increasing the amount of healing cells in an injury, especially post-operation, the body can begin to heal faster and better than it would without this boost.
+By increasing the number of healing cells in an injury, especially post-operation, the body can begin to heal faster and better than it would without regenerative therapy.